Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 23. [ ] On the **Target settings** tab:

-    - **Resource group**: Select rg-AzMigrateLab`
+    - **Resource group**: Select `rg-AzMigrateLab`
     - **Replication storage account**: Select the storage account that was created for you
     - **Virtual network**: Choose `vnet-AzMigrateLab`
     - Select **Next**

     ![The settings above are entered into the Target settings tab.
 An error message is highlighted.](./media/50-ErrorIAM.png)

     > **NOTE**: You may see an error that the Azure Migrate service cannot access the replication storage account.
-This error is because the storage account does not have the proper access priviledge to the Recovery Service vault.
-To resove this issue, first open the Recovery Service Vault resouce in another browser page and under `Settings | Identity` turn ON the status on the `System assigned` and select **Save**.
+This error is because the storage account does not have the proper access privilege to the Recovery Service vault.
+To resolve this issue, first open the Recovery Service Vault resource in another browser page and under `Settings | Identity` turn ON the status on the `System assigned` and select **Save**.
     >
     > ![Screenshot of the steps to turn on the System Assigned identity for the recovery services vault.](./media/51-IAM-RecoveryVault.png)
     >
-    > Next, you need to assign the `Contributor` and `Storage Blob Data Contributor` RBAC roles to the the `Recovery Services Vault` identity on the the storage account.
+    > Next, you need to assign the `Contributor` and `Storage Blob Data Contributor` RBAC roles to the `Recovery Services Vault` identity on the storage account.
     >
     > The above steps should remove the error on the `Replicate` blade's Target settings tab and enable you to move to the next step.
 (You will need to redo the replicate steps after the IAM has been fixed).

 24. [ ] On the **Compute** tab:

-    - Select `Linux` in the **OS Type** drop down.
+    - Select `Linux` in the **OS Type** drop down
     - Select any availability
-    - Accept the default values for all other values
+    - Accept the default values for all other fields
     - Select **Next**

     ![Screenshot of the Compute tab, with the OS Type and its value of Linux highlighted.](./media/52-OSType.png)

-25. [ ] Accept the default values on the remaining tabs, then select **Start** on the**Review + start replication** tab.
+25. [ ] Accept the default values on the remaining tabs, then select **Start** on the **Review + start replication** tab.

-    > **NOTE**: The replication step can take 25 muinutes or more.
+    > **NOTE**: The replication step can take 25 minutes or more.
 You can monitor the progress by opening the **Replications Summary** and selecting **Jobs** in the left menu under **Migration**.
     >
     > ![The Replications Summary button on the Migrations blade is highlighted.](./media/54-ReplicationSummary.png)